zotune/auto-install/README.md

 # Use-cases
 * Automatically unpack and install hardware drivers or software you download with your browser, e.g. Google Chrome (notably installers that are not yet available for package managers such as [WinGet](https://github.com/microsoft/winget-cli) or [Ninite](https://ninite.com))
-* Save all your drivers/software in a folder, and when reformatting Windows, copy/move them to **Downloads** folder to automatically unpack and install them all.
+* Save all your drivers/software in a folder, and when reinstalling Windows, copy/move them to **Downloads** folder to automatically unpack and install them all.

 # Troubleshooting